Carry On Regardless: Plot

-Down at the local labour exchange, everyone moans about the lack of decent jobs.
+At the local labour exchange, everyone moans about the lack of decent jobs.
 Nearby, Bert Handy and his secretary Miss Cooling attempt to fill vacancies at Helping Hand, a new enterprise.
 When word gets round, people rush to the agency, notably Sam Twist, Francis Courtenay, Delia King, Gabriel Dimple, Lily Duveen, Mike Weston and Montgomery Infield-Hopping.
 Bert decides to hire them all.
+After dealing with a challenging customer who only speaks gobbledygook, business picks up and each new hire gets an assignment.
-At first, their only customer is a man who speaks gobbledygook, so nobody can understand him.
-Days later, business picks up and Delia has an assignment to try on women's wardrobe for Mr. Delling, someone who is planning a surprise for his wife.
-However, things get complicated when the man's wife arrives home unexpectedly.

-Meanwhile, Sam Twist is sent to a baby-sitting job, only to find that there is not a baby to be sat.
-Instead, there is Mrs. Panting, a woman who needs to make her husband jealous, succeeding in the process with Sam getting a black eye.
-The following day, Francis is assigned to take a pet for a walk.
-However, at the owner's house, Francis learns that it is a chimpanzee.
-He takes the chimp for a walk and soon discovers that people who work in the transport industry have an aversion to apes.
+Delia is hired out to try on women's wardrobe for Mr Delling, who is planning a surprise for his wife.
+Things get complicated when the man's wife arrives home unexpectedly.
+Sam Twist is sent to a baby-sitting job, only to find that there is not a baby to be sat.
+Instead, there is Mrs Panting, a woman who needs to make her husband jealous, succeeding in the process while Sam gets a black eye.
+Francis is assigned to take a pet for a walk.
+The pet turns out be a chimpanzee, and Francis discovers that people who work in the transport industry have an aversion to apes.
 They eventually end up at a chimps tea party, enjoying an afternoon tea.
 Lily Duveen, who has been employed at a wine tasting evening, collects invitation cards from the attendees.
 Afterwards, she samples some wines and makes a spectacle of herself.

 Helping Hand's next client is a man from Amalgamated Scrap-Iron.
 Being busy, he requests that someone take his place in the queue at the hospital outpatients department.
 Bert promises to send someone, but the chap insists that the top man does the job himself.
 Bert ends up queuing at the hospital, where he is mistaken for an eminent diagnostician and taken on a tour of the hospital.

 The next job that Francis undertakes is as a model.
 Chuffed that he has been chosen, he is crestfallen after discovering that the job is an advertisement for a bee-keeper's helmet.
 His next job is between a bickering couple.
 The husband cannot understand his wife, who continually berates him in her native German.
 Thanks to Francis getting emotionally involved, the wife starts speaking English and the couple make up.